top of page

 The rest of the top ten are a group of riders with 118-177 UCI points, mainly due to points gained at the World and National Championships in 2025, as well as the Pupkewitz Megabuild Windhoek Women Tour which took place in Namibia in July/August.

 Of the 3-10 ranked female riders, only S’annara Grove (South Africa) and Diane Ingabire (Rwanda) were on UCI Continental teams in 2025.
-S’annara was recently confirmed as joining the UK’s Smurfit Westrock Cycling Team in 2026, sadly Diane’s performance over her three years on the CANYON//SRAM zondacrypto Generation has not been enough, and we believe her contract will not be renewed for 2026.
+S’annara was recently confirmed as joining the UK’s Smurfit Westrock Cycling Team in 2026, sadly Diane’s performance over her three years on the CANYON//SRAM zondacrypto Generation has not been enough, and her contract was not renewed.

 This will sadly be echoed for a handful of other African riders who have struggled to move to the next level in terms of their performance, however we are hoping to see a new group African women join leading Continental teams in 2026.

 The big transfer news is around the young African star of the World Championships: 18-yo Tsige Kahsay Kiros (Ethiopia) who became African Junior Road Race champion in late November, and was subsequently announced as signing a three year deal with the CANYON//SRAM zondacrypto Generation team from 2026.
 She is the real deal, and we predict folk will see her race the Tour de France Femmes avec Zwift in the next 3-4 years.
-As mentioned, the CANYON//SRAM zondacrypto Generation team have a great heritage in giving African riders their chance, and vitally, have a stellar road race calendar so we are so happy to see this news break.
+As mentioned, the CANYON//SRAM zondacrypto Generation team have a great heritage in giving African riders their chance, and vitally, have a stellar road race calendar, so we are so happy to see this news break in late November, covered by Cycling News and others.

-In terms of future rider development, following the conclusion of the World Championships, Team Africa Rising announced a huge expansion of their pan-African virtual training and racing programme, with the consolidation and launch of a dozen ‘Virtual Performance Centers’, in partnership with Zwift.
+In terms of young rider development, following the conclusion of the World Championships, and our overview that some of the core skills of cycling still need to be developed (see final post on Team Africa Rising’s Live Worlds Blog).
+Team Africa Rising has announced a huge expansion of the pan-African virtual training and racing programme, with the consolidation and launch of a dozen ‘Virtual Performance Centers’, in partnership with Zwift.

-By getting more and more younger riders (13/14+) into the virtual training and racing world, we expect to see rapid gains in rider development.
-Supplying good quality road bicycles, in the shape needed to race and train at a high level is such a challenge across Africa still, so we see the roll-out of the VPC programme as a key moment.
+By getting more and more young riders into the virtual training and racing world, we expect to see rapid gains in rider development.
+Supplying good quality road bicycles, in the shape needed to race and train at a high level, is such a challenge across Africa still, so we see the roll-out of the VPC programme as a key moment.

 The VPC programme aims to give 1,000 more young African men and women much better access and experience of many core aspects of professional cycling at a much earlier age.
 VPCs are up and running, or will be by Q1 2026, in Benin, Uganda, Algeria, Rwanda, Tanzania, Ghana, Zambia, Ethiopia, Namibia and more.
-Watch this space!
+Watch Team Africa Rising’s social media channels for more on this across 2026!

 Team Africa Rising is a 501(c) registered non-profit and has been operating across Africa since 2007, helping young riders and teams get the equipment and training they need to get a shot at professional cycling.
-Follow Team Africa Rising across their social media channels for more in-depth news and reports on African cycling.
+Follow Team Africa Rising across their social media channels for more in-depth news and reports on African cycling and give their new podcast a listen for an audio version of this piece.

 Comments